 Competency models help people identify areas for improvement.
 It helps ensure an organization's employees are all on the same page regarding their job expectations.

-An organization can also use competency models to understand the potential gaps in its workforce.
 Identifying gaps will help identify areas where employees need development to prepare them for future promotions or other roles.

 Identifying which competencies are required to succeed in a particular role is the first step towards projecting future staffing needs based on internal openings or planned retirements and growth.